Kalabari tribe: History

 The Kalabari people are Ijaw speaking settlers who came from the lineage of a man called Mein Owei.
 The people were originally fishermen before the coming of the Portuguese to the West African coastline.

 The Kalabari, like most Nigerian coastline tribes, were wealthy as a result of their interactions with the Europeans.
 There are some Ijaw who consider the Kalabari as a different ethnic group and vice versa.

 Historically Kalabari settlements have always been close to a river, this is because they believed their powers came from deities in the water.

 Food

-There are a variety of traditional dishes (or native food) of the Kalabari, the three popular dishes are Onunu (pounded yam, ripe plantain and palm oil), Tominafulo (fresh fish, prawns, periwinkle and oil star and other local ingredients), Odo’fulo (aka Native Soup made with fresh seafood and other local ingredients).
+There are a variety of traditional dishes (or native food) of the Kalabari, the three popular dishes are Onunu (pounded yam, ripe plantain and palm oil), Tominafulo (fresh fish, prawns, periwinkle and oyster and other local ingredients), Odo’fulo (aka Native Soup made with fresh seafood and other local ingredients).